alfredstahl69/nixossurface9/README.md

 ```

 ### Create Btrfs Subvolumes( or just use ext4 but at that point just use the installer srsly.
 I'll be so mad when the installer adds the option to use btrfs..)
-# Temporarily mount root partition( no idea what this all is, either take it as such or ask chatgpt, also make sure ALL the X's and Y's are replace with their ACTUAL numbers)) Also I really recommend doing this after running sudo -i sin>
+ Temporarily mount root partition( no idea what this all is, either take it as such or ask chatgpt, also make sure ALL the X's and Y's are replace with their ACTUAL numbers)) Also I really recommend doing this after running sudo -i since Chatgpt didnt add sudo infront and I really cant be bothered to do so.
+Sorry.. well anyway. deal with it Ig.

 ```bash
 mount -o compress=zstd /dev/nvmeXn1pY /mnt